unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 Suppose your application's data model includes Users that can post Comments.
 A User can post multiple Comments, and a Comment is related to a single author User.
 Thus, this is a typical one-to-many relation.

 In order to build an Entity Store like this, create a User entity and a Comment entity.
 Add a property to entity User called "comments" that is of type Comment.
-Set the maxOccurs cardinality to '*'.
+Set minOccurs to '1' and maxOccurs to '*'.

 When a User posts a new Comment, create a new Comment element.
 Update the corresponding User element's "comments" property by adding the ID of the newly created Comment to the list (comma seperated values).